Children and the court system

 The experience of being involved in a court case can differ from one child to the next, regardless of whether they are the victim, the defendant, a witness or are incidentally involved.

-• Involvement with the courts can be stressful to physical and emotional ill health.
+• Involvement with the courts can be stressful and lead to physical and mental ill health.

-• In both criminal and civil courts the decision rests with someone else, and can lead children and young people to feel they have no control over their future.
+• In both criminal and family courts, the decision rests with someone else, and can lead children and young people to feel they have no control over their future.

 • The outcome of court could significantly change the child’s life, for example, they may have to move home, change school, be taken into care, or face a custodial sentence.